yxjames/google-map-api-vis/readme.md

-Visualization of data from taxi app user.
+Visualization of NYC taxi data
-Sometimes doesn't work on Chrome, but it does work on Firefox＜（￣︶￣）＞
+Use EventDrops library for now